freqtrade/freqtrade/docs/installation.md

 !!!
 Note
     This does not install hyperopt dependencies.
 To install these, please use `python3 -m pip install -e .[hyperopt]`.
-    We do not advise to run hyperopt on a Raspberry Pi, since this is a very resource-heavy operation, which should be done on powerfull machine.
+    We do not advise to run hyperopt on a Raspberry Pi, since this is a very resource-heavy operation, which should be done on powerful machine.

 ### Common